CosmWasm/wasmd/x/wasm/IBC.md

   *ChannelID* as well as remote *PortID* with which it is communicating.
 * When receiving an Ack or Error packet, the contract also receives the original packet that it set on Send
+* We do not support multihop packets in this model (they are rejected by `x/wasm`).
+  They are currently not fully specified nor implemented in IBC 1.0, so let us simplify our model until this is well established

 ## Workflow